lungs

 Step 4: Behave as if that suggestion is true in your daily life.
 These steps, when practiced consistently, can help patients become non-smokers.

 City of Hope has created an audio-visual tool that instructs people on how to do self-hypnosis.
-Similar to a guided meditation, this tool helps people access a trance state where they can listen to suggestions to help them stop smoking.
+Like a guided meditation, this tool helps people access a trance state where they can listen to suggestions to help them stop smoking.